PieceOCode/advent-of-code-2025/README.md

 Or run them in one line using

-`kotlinc main.kt -include-runtime -d main.jar && java -jar main.jar`
+`kotlinc part1.kt -include-runtime -d part1.jar && java -jar part1.jar`